-My research draws upon the sociologies of gender, knowledge, culture, social psychology, and political sociology to examine how knowledge is shaped, how social actors employ knowledge as evidence, and how knowledge is utilized to reinforce social hierarchies.
+My research draws upon the sociologies of gender, knowledge, culture, and political sociology to examine how knowledge is shaped, how social actors employ knowledge as evidence, and how knowledge is utilized to reinforce social hierarchies.
 Specifically, my current research asks:

 1) How is knowledge concerning gender defined and enforced by cultural and social contexts?